Which is better, porcelain or ceramic tiles?

 There are a few things to consider before using porcelain, however.
 If you’re laying the tile yourself, porcelain needs special tools to cut and shape it.
 Basic homeowner tools, like a cutting board or wet saw, are not enough.
 You’ll need professional equipment with special porcelain blades.
 Setting the tiles are different as well, and all these factors add to the installation cost.

 In summary, remember that making a tile choice is much more complicated than simply choosing ceramic or porcelain.
 You’ll need to consider the foot traffic and conditions first, and make sure you get something appropriate.
 If you decide to use a glazed ceramic, stay away from high-end gloss finishes on floors, as the shinier the glaze, the more brittle the tile.
 It can be easily scratched, not to mention how slippery the surface will be!
+Take a look at this list for the best mops for cleaning a tile floor with.
 If you live in wintry region, it’s good to know that porcelain is frost proof, so you can use it outside or anywhere the temperature drops below zero, such as a walk-in freezer.

 Next, you can begin to choose what appeals to you aesthetically, such color, texture, and size.
 Don’t be afraid to think outside the box when it comes to picking out tile for your next project!